KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### HDR capable display

-If the framebuffer format and colorspace is known to the implementation then a format and colorspace shall be chosen to preserve the range and precision of the SMPTE ST 2084 transfer function.
+If the framebuffer format and colorspace is known to the implementation and one is available, choose a format compatible with color primaries BT.2020 and uses the SMPTE ST 2084 transfer function (perceptual quantizer).
-If available, a framebuffer colorspace that is compatible with the color primaries of ITU BT.2020 shall be used.
-If this colorspace is used then the display output value that is written to the framebuffer shall be in a compatible colorspace.
+In Vulkan this would for instance be:
+VK_COLOR_SPACE_HDR10_ST2084_EXT
+VK_COLOR_SPACE_DOLBYVISION_EXT

+For a list of Vulkan colorspaces [see Table 1 of VkColorSpaceKHR](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/man/html/VkColorSpaceKHR.html)

+It is valid to choose a framebuffer with colorspace BT.2020 (or BT.2100) that does not use the SMPTE ST 2084 transfer function, if SMPTE ST 2084 is applied to pixel values before being output to display.

-For HDR output, a range extension value of 59.5208 and gamma of 2.4 shall be used.
+For HDR output, a range extension value of 59.5208 and gamma of 2.4 shall be used in the OOTF - [see reference OOTF](#Perceptual-Quantizer-reference-OOTF)

 **Implementation notes**